project-sunbird/sunbird.org-docs/developer-docs/server-installation/jenkins-setup.md

 32.Copy the contents of the `deployer_ssh_key` into `/var/lib/jenkins/secrets/deployer_ssh_key`

-33.Copy the kubernetes config file `k8s.yaml` into `/var/lib/jenkins/secrets/k8s.yaml`
+33.Copy the Kubernetes config file `k8s.yaml` into `/var/lib/jenkins/secrets/k8s.yaml`

 34.If your private GitHub repository has Ansible encrypted files, then enter the decryption password in `/var/lib/jenkins/secrets/vault-pass`.
 If there are no encrypted files, then enter a random value like **12345** into the `vault-pass` file.
 This file cannot be empty